hacksparrow/apoc/README.md

 * Comments using `#`
 * JavaScript code within backticks
 * Variables within %% (when used as a node module)
-* Multiple query statements
+* Multiple query statements in one file
-* Include other ACF files
+* Ability to include other ACF files

+Apoc is not a mapper (ORM, ODM, ONM, OxM) of any kind, nor does it provide any "friendly" or "improved" transaction methods on top of the Neo4j REST API.
+It is just a tool for enhancing your experience with Cypher.
+You will still need to write your Cypher queries, but Apoc will make them more powerful and much easier to use.

 ## Installation